 This Kamado grill hit the market with one big goal, to be durable AND portable.
-Made from two layers of steel sandwiching high temperature insulation, this unit is even more efficient than its ceramic competitiors at holding in heat.
+Made from two layers of steel sandwiching high-temperature insulation, this unit is even more efficient than its ceramic competitors at holding in heat.
 This unit is considerably lighter than ceramic versions and not nearly as fragile.
 It can be easily packed up and taken on the road with little worry that it will crack or be damaged.
-At the same time, it can do everything any ceramic model can do and is comparable in side to the most popular units on the market.
+At the same time, it can do everything any ceramic model can do and is comparable in size to the most popular units on the market.

 Grill Dome Infinity Large

 Grill Dome is one of the oldest Kamado grill makers left today.
 They produce their ceramic shells in India, where most are made in China (Big Green Egg makes theirs in Mexico).
 The Grill Dome has the thickest ceramic you can buy and this adds a little extra insulation but doesn't dramatically improve its operation.
 Don't be wrong, this is still a fantastic grill, but there isn't much that legitimately makes it stand out in the market when compared to similarly priced models.
 They are, available in colors and have a smooth surface as opposed to the textured surfaces you find on most Kamado grills.

 Blaze Grills, a division of Shopperschoice.com has decided to take the metal Kamado to the extreme.
 Their cast aluminum runs around $2,000USD and has all the insulative characteristics of ceramic with the durability of metal.
 This is a relatively new product to the market but promises to make a serious impact on the industry.
 Cast Aluminum can last for decades without cracking or even fading so this might just be the forever Kamado.

 Saffire is another entry into the Kamado market.
 They have been around longer than most and make a perfectly competent grill but without any real standout features.
 This model is a little larger than most and is competitively priced at around $1,000USD.